Inside a big top, Dior puts on circus-themed couture

 The French hold a precious place in their hearts and culture for Lanvin, founded in 1889 by female fashion trailblazer Jeanne Lanvin.

+But for the evening, the house put away its subtlety and got out its tulles, feathers and skin-baring bodices in black, white and neon pink.
+They will soon likely crop up on a red carpet in the French Riviera.

+Despite being relative fashion newcomers — they have already had star clients like Beyonce, Angelina Jolie, Kristen Stewart and Jennifer Lopez.

-Thomas Adamson can be followed at Twitter.com/ThomasAdamson_K
+Thomas Adamson can be followed at www.twitter.com/ThomasAdamson_K